chassi-os/js-software-design-patterns/README.md

 ## Change Log

+### [NEXT]
+    - updates description of how to use momento pattern

 ### v0.5.0
     - fixes export syntax for structural exports
     - adds momento pattern